 Like every other aspect, there are certain drawbacks of using phantom stocks as well.
 They are:

-Unlike real stocks, phantom stocks only benefit employees through monetary compensation.
+Unlike real stocks, phantom stock options only benefit employees through monetary compensation.
 And if you fail to pay them, they have all the rights to take a legal course of action against you.

 2. You Need to Pay for Third-Party Stock Valuation